 Just because you are stuck indoors, doesn't mean physical activity should fall by the wayside.
 Here are some ideas for physical activities:

 - Obstacle Course.
 Set up cones, stuffed animals, cups, etc. for kids to run around, jump over and climb under.

 - Circuits.
 Set up activity stations around the room featuring one activity (jump rope, sit-ups, push-ups, jumping jacks, the hula hoop).
 Have your kids visit each station for 30 to 60 seconds.

 - Treasure/Scavenger hunt.
-Hide either one treasure with clues to follow or multiple items around the house.
+Hide either one item with clues to follow or multiple items around the house.
 Be sure to make the hunt take the kids to different room, and have them searching high and low to get the most movement.

 Crank up the tunes and dance your socks off!
 We even put together a playlist to get you started.

-Have races walking/moving around like different animals:
+Have races, or just laughs, walking/moving around like different animals:

 - Bear walk (hand and feet)

 - Cat/dog walk (hands and knees)

 - Crab walk (hands and feet with your belly facing up)